MalikAlharbi/clapperboard/README.md

 # Clapperboard 🎬

 Clapperboard is a website for TV show enthusiasts to track their episode progress, connect with friends, and share their viewing habits.
-Stay updated on your favorite shows, discover new series, and connect with friends.
+Stay updated on your favorite shows, discover new series, and connect with friends!

 ## 🚀 Features

 - **Track Progress**: Keep a detailed log of episodes watched across various TV shows.
+- **Save to Watchlist**: Save shows you find interesting for later.
 - **Social Connectivity**: Follow friends and see what they’re watching.
-- **Community Engagement**: Share reviews and recommendations.
 - **Customizable Dashboards**: Organize and prioritize your favorite shows.
 - **Discover New Shows**: Explore trending and recommended series.